numberoverzero/bloop/docs/user/query.rst

     object, it will not return any more (even if the internal buffer is not empty).
 Defaults to None.

     __ http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Query.html#DDB-Query-request-Limit

-.. _property-strict:

-.. attribute:: strict
-    :noindex:

-    Whether or not a query or scan is prevented from incurring additional reads against the table.
-    If you query or scan a Local Secondary Index without strict set to True, DynamoDB will incur an additional read against the table in order to return all columns.

-    It is highly recommended to keep this enabled.
-Defaults to True.

 .. _property-consistent: